Relocation Guide · Last updated 2 June 2026

 - Wealth tax: None.

-- Stamp duty: Applies to property purchases (rates vary by value and property type).
+- Stamp duty: Applies to property purchases, with rates varying by value and property type.

 - Category 2 status: Available to high-net-worth individuals.
-Fixed tax ceiling of approximately £37,000-£44,000/year on Gibraltar tax (at the time of writing) regardless of actual worldwide income.
+Fixed tax ceiling of approximately £37,000 minimum rising to around £42,380 maximum per year (as of May 2026), regardless of actual worldwide income.
 Very attractive for retirees with high investment or pension income.

 This is not financial advice.
-Tax positions are individual and you should speak to a Gibraltar-qualified tax adviser before making decisions based on the above.
+Tax positions are individual and you should speak to a Gibraltar-qualified tax adviser before making decisions.
+Law firms including Hassans International Law Firm, ISOLAS LLP and Triay handle Gibraltar residency and tax matters and can point you toward the right financial advisers.

 Healthcare: The GHA and What Residents Get

-Gibraltar has its own National Health Service equivalent — the Gibraltar Health Authority (GHA).
-For Gibraltar residents, GHA provides healthcare free at the point of use, in the same way the UK NHS operates.
+Gibraltar has its own National Health Service equivalent: the Gibraltar Health Authority (GHA).
+For Gibraltar residents, the GHA provides healthcare free at the point of use, in the same way the UK NHS operates.
 This covers GP services, hospital treatment, specialist referrals and most standard medical needs.

-The GHA's main hospital is St Bernard's Hospital in Gibraltar.
-It handles most routine and emergency medical care.
-For complex specialist treatments not available in Gibraltar, patients are typically referred to the UK or Spain, with costs covered under GHA arrangements.
+The GHA's main hospital is St Bernard's Hospital on Harbour Views Road, Europort, which handles the majority of routine and emergency medical care for Gibraltar's population of around 34,000.
+For complex specialist treatments not available locally, patients are typically referred to the UK or Spain, with costs covered under GHA arrangements.

 To access GHA services as a retiree, you need to be a registered Gibraltar resident.
 Once you have residency, healthcare is covered on the same basis as working residents.
-UK retirees with EHIC or the new UK Global Health Insurance Card may have some entitlements during a transition period, but full GHA access requires confirmed residency.
+UK retirees with a UK state pension can transfer their NHS entitlement to Gibraltar under reciprocal arrangements.
+Full GHA access requires confirmed residency and GP registration through the Primary Care Centre.

 Private healthcare is also available in Gibraltar.
-Several private clinics and consultants operate here, and private health insurance can supplement GHA access for those who prefer shorter waits for specialist appointments or more choice.
-Spanish private healthcare is also an option — the major hospitals in Marbella and Malaga are within reasonable driving distance and highly regarded.
+Private clinics and consultants operate locally, and private health insurance can supplement GHA access for those who prefer shorter waits for specialist appointments or more choice.
+Spanish private healthcare is an additional option, with major hospitals in Marbella and Malaga within reasonable driving distance.

 Pensions in Gibraltar

 UK state pension entitlement is not affected by moving to Gibraltar.
 You continue to receive your UK state pension, paid as normal.
-Unlike some retirement destinations (notably some further afield), Gibraltar does not freeze UK state pension — it is uprated annually in line with the triple lock, the same as if you remained in the UK.
+Unlike some retirement destinations further afield, Gibraltar does not freeze UK state pension: it is uprated annually in line with the triple lock, the same as if you remained in the UK.

-Private pensions (SIPPs, workplace pensions, defined benefit schemes) work the same way they would in the UK from a practical access standpoint.
+Private pensions (SIPPs, workplace pensions, defined benefit schemes) work the same way from a practical access standpoint.
 You draw your pension income, which is then assessed for Gibraltar income tax rather than UK income tax.
 Given Gibraltar's lower effective tax rates, this can mean paying less tax on pension income than you would as a UK resident.

 - Defined benefit (final salary) pensions: Paid as normal, taxed in Gibraltar